Artistic Director, Choreographer, Báile (Dancer)

-Carola Zertuche was born in Torreon, Mexico.
-She began her dance career in Mexico City’s Tablao Meson de Triana, where she studied with Manolo Vargas and Pilar Rioja, and where she shared the stage with renowned artists such as Domingo Ortega, Juan de Angelica, Antonio Rey, El Kiki, and Luisa de Cadiz.
-Thereafter, she moved to Spain to study with renowned artists including Ciro, Belen Maya, Andrés Marín, Israel Galvan and jota master Pedro Azorin, and while in Spain she also performed with the company Los Tarantos.
+Ms. Zertuche began her dance career in Mexico City’s Tablao Meson de Triana, where she studied with Manolo Vargas and Pilar Rioja, and where she shared the stage with such illustrious artists as Domingo Ortega, Juan de Angelica, Antonio Rey, El Kiki, and Luisa de Cadiz.
+Thereafter, she moved to Spain to study with Ciro, Belen Maya, Andrés Marín, Israel Galvan and jota master, Pedro Azorin.
+While in Spain, she was also a featured dancer with the company Los Tarantos.

-Upon touring in the San Francisco Bay Area, Ms. Zertuche decided to make her home there to continue her dance career as a performer, choreographer and teacher.

-Carola has received numerous nominations and awards for her talents and contributions to flamenco in the Bay Area.
-Nominated in 2002 for the Isadora Duncan Award for “Outstanding Achievement in Performance: Soloist,” she has since been recognized for: “Best Classic Flamenco Show”, San Francisco Magazine, 2007 and “Best Flamenco Show,” San Francisco Weekly, 2008.
-In 2009 she received her second nomination for the Isadora Duncan Award for “Outstanding Achievement in Performance: Ensemble.”
+Upon touring in the San Francisco Bay Area, Ms. Zertuche decided to make her home there to continue her dance career as a performer, choreographer, and teacher.
+She has received numerous nominations and awards for her talents and contributions to flamenco, and was nominated in 2002 for the Isadora Duncan Award for “Outstanding Achievement in Performance: Soloist”.
+She has since been recognized for “Best Classic Flamenco Show”, San Francisco Magazine in 2007 and for “Best Flamenco Show”, San Francisco Weekly in 2008.
+In 2009, she received her second nomination for the Isadora Duncan Award for “Outstanding Achievement in Performance: Ensemble.”

-Along with her role as Artistic Director for Theatre Flamenco of San Francisco, Carola continues teaching flamenco dance classes at her dance studio “La Solea” in San Francisco, as well as local and international flamenco dance workshops.
+Along with her role as Artistic Director for Theatre Flamenco of San Francisco, Carola continues teaching flamenco dance classes at Carola Zertuche Escuela de Flamenco in San Francisco, as well as local and international flamenco dance workshops.